A compositional query may be aimed at providing a data point to identify another related data point as an answer or solution to that query.

 - Determining one or more resultant entity references from the entity references of the first entity type based on the comparing.

-An entity may be the actual physical embodiment of George Washington, but an entity reference is the abstract concept itself that refers to George Washington.
+An entity may be the actual physical embodiment of George Washington, but an entity reference is an abstract concept itself that refers to George Washington.

 Examples of other compositional queries